bkazez/cantatas-static/_columns/score_status.md

 name: score_status
 multivalue: true
 ---
-The "availability" of this movement to the present:
+The "availability" of this movement to the present.

+# Possible values

 | `lost` | None of this movement has not survived to the present.
 | `fragment` | Only part of the movement has survived to the present.